zama-ai/fhevm-solidity/docs/references/functions.md

 ## Access control functions

-The `TFHE` library provides a robust set of access control functions for managing permissions on encrypted values.
+The `FHE` library provides a robust set of access control functions for managing permissions on encrypted values.
 These functions ensure that encrypted data can only be accessed or manipulated by authorized accounts or contracts.

 ### Permission management